pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources/2_s3_compatible_storage.md

 - **Internal Path**: Additional Path appended to the bucket name when querying the remote storage.
 - **Custom Endpoint**: If the remote storage is Amazon S3, you can leave this empty.
 Otherwise, provide right here the http/https URL for to the s3-compatible storage.

-## How to configure Amazon S3 storage and minio
+## How to configure Amazon S3 storage or Minio

 We provide you with 2 examples of connections with S3 storages, you can use them to understand how the datasources interact with the S3 connectors.